 I spent a whole day clamping, positioning, re-clamping and repositioning the planks to get them to align properly.
 I finally had to accept it was as good I could get it.

-Looking down on the bow, I think epoxy can handle the slight gap at the bottom.
+Looking down on the bow, I think epoxy can fill the slight gap at the bottom.

 I tacked between the zip-ties with unthickened epoxy.
-That should secure the joint well enough to allow removal of the zip-ties before filleting.
+The tacks should secure the joint well enough to allow removal of the zip-ties before filleting.

 To lay down a bead of epoxy along the seams before smoothing with a filleting stick, I used the technique of filling a zip-lock bag with thickened epoxy, clipping off a corner and using it like a cake decorator .